SilvrDuck/brigantion/README.md

 # brigantion
-Simple client server communicatino for a LARP
+Simple client/server system for a LARP